back to top

 Final Thoughts: Using ROA in Investment Decisions

-• Consistent ROA growth over time
+• Look for consistent ROA over an extended time period

 By mastering ROA, investors can more confidently assess business quality, allocate capital, and uncover companies delivering high returns with smart resource management.